 Verizon cuts 10,000 jobs and admits its Yahoo/AOL division is a failure

 Verizon Wireless requires background checks for job applicants

-How long does it take for hiring process?
+How long does it take for the hiring process?

-The hiring process take between two and four weeks.
+The hiring process takes between two and four weeks.